ska-telescope/skampi/docs/src/testing/skampi_fixtures.rst

     **Entry Points:**

-            The EntryPoint object provide the tester a high level API for commanding the System Under Test[SUT].More about this is explained in example which is demoed below.
+            The EntryPoint object provide the tester a high level API for commanding the System Under Test[SUT].
+More about this is explained in example which is demoed below.

     **Composition:**
-            The term "Composition" is used as creating a Subarray using resources from various sub systems.
+            The term "Composition" is used when creating a Subarray using resources from various sub systems.

             The following source file can give more idea about this:
                 * https://gitlab.com/ska-telescope/ska-ser-skallop/-/blob/master/src/ska_ser_skallop/mvp_control/configuration/composition.py